Eight Pakistani Shi'ites killed in sectarian attack

 Given the history of attacks on Hazaras, police usually provide them with security when they go shopping in the main fruit and vegetable market in the city of Quetta.

-“This particular group of Hazaras had not informed us about their movements,” senior police officer Aitzaz Goraya said in televised remarks.
+“This particular group of Hazaras had not informed us about their movement,” senior police officer Aitzaz Goraya said in televised remarks.

-As many as 200,000 Hazaras have moved to other cities or abroad, Tahir Hussain Khan, an official of the independent Human Rights Commission of Pakistan, said this month.
+As many as 200,000 Hazaras have moved to other cities or abroad, Tahir Hussain Khan, an official of leading rights group the Human Rights Commission of Pakistan, told reporters this month.